maheshacharya/hippo-docker-deployments/kubernetes/openshift/README.md

 mysql-0                 1/1       Running   0          34m
 ```

 Although Pods start up quickly, the actual Hippo CMS instance might not be available immediately for processing new requests, depending on the size of the database, it might take some time to build local repository index within the container.
-Its useful to add system availabilty check by using Hippo's [Ping Servlet](https://www.onehippo.org/library/administration/servlets-in-use.html).
+Its useful to add system availability check by using Hippo's [Ping Servlet](https://www.onehippo.org/library/administration/servlets-in-use.html).